 PhD Candidate, University of Vienna & CSH Vienna

-Niklas Reisz joined the CSH as a researcher in April 2018 to work on an improved scientometric system.
+Niklas Reisz joined the CSH as a researcher in April 2018 to work on information flow processes in complex systems.

 He graduated with a master’s degree in technical physics from TU Vienna in 2018.
-In his master’s thesis he established a Monte Carlo model of head scatter effects in a novel computed tomography device.
-He is also currently completing his bachelor programme “Business, Economics and Social Sciences” at Vienna University of Economics and Business with an emphasis on innovation and cryptoeconomics.
+In his master’s thesis, he established a Monte Carlo model of head scatter effects in a novel computed tomography device.
+He also completed a bachelor program “Business, Economics and Social Sciences” at Vienna University of Economics and Business with an emphasis on innovation, open source software, and crypto-economics.

 M. Ferreira, et al.

 Quantifying exaptation in scientific evolution